TedCha/quiktap/README.md

 * Django Function Based Views
 * Django Class Based Views
 * Postgres Database Setup
-* S3 Media Server for Image Uploads
+* AWS S3 Bucket for Image Storage
 * Heroku Deployment

 It was a lot of fun delving into Django and getting a better understanding of it's inner workings.